scVENUS/PeekabooAV/docs/source/config.rst

 ===========
 Simply copy ``systemd/peekaboo.service`` to ``/etc/systemd/system/peekaboo.service``.
-If you don't use the system's Python interpreter (``/usr/bin/python``) and have placed the configuration file in ``/opt/peekaboo/etc/peekaboo.conf``, no changes to this file are reuired.
+If you don't use the system's Python interpreter (``/usr/bin/python``) and have placed the configuration file in ``/opt/peekaboo/etc/peekaboo.conf``, no changes to this file are required.

 Finally, run ``systemctl daemon-reload``, so ``systemd`` recognizes Peekaboo.